xhuseyin/notebook/english/words.md

 comply with rules, standards, or laws.
 (of a person) behave according to socially acceptable conventions or standards.

-## humor

-noun

-the quality of being amusing or comic, especially as expressed in literature or speech. the ability to express humor or make other people laugh.

 ## delimiter

 noun